Transit and Railroad Police protect and police railroad and transit property, employees, or passengers.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Transit and Railroad Police job description, Transit and Railroad Police salary, Transit and Railroad Police information, what is the job of a Transit and Railroad Police like, pros and cons about Transit and Railroad Police, colleges and universities for Transit and Railroad Police, is Transit and Railroad Police the right career for me, Medium careers to get into, careers in Criminal Justice and Law Enforcement
+Transit and Railroad Police job description, Transit and Railroad Police salary, Transit and Railroad Police information, what is the job of a Transit and Railroad Police like, pros and cons about Transit and Railroad Police, colleges and universities for Transit and Railroad Police, is Transit and Railroad Police the right career for me, careers in Criminal Justice and Law Enforcement